Ballpark Foods: How French Fries Are Made

 9. Seasoning

-While still hot, the freshly fried potatoes are seasoned with salt.
-Some places add special seasonings or spice mixes for extra flavor.
+While still hot from the fryer, the freshly cooked potatoes are generously seasoned with salt.
+Some establishments enhance their fries with unique seasonings or spice blends for added flavor.

 10. Serving

-The hot, crispy fries are served immediately in containers, sometimes with paper cones or trays to hold them.
-Many ballparks offer various dipping sauces like ketchup, mayo, cheese sauce, or special house blends.
+The piping hot, crispy fries are promptly served in various containers, often in paper cones or trays.
+Numerous ballparks provide an array of dipping sauces, including ketchup, mayonnaise, cheese sauce, or special house blends.

-Next time you're enjoying French fries at a game, you'll know the journey those tasty potatoes took to reach your hands!
+The next time you relish French fries at a game, you’ll have a greater appreciation for the journey those delicious potatoes undertook to reach your hands!